The Hard Man at the Finborough Theatre

 There are plenty of polarities in the production: the intense second act, set entirely within the prison, jars with the less interesting first act that sees Byrne and his associates growing up and turning to crime.
 Some of the fight scenes are unconvincing hand slaps, while others are genuinely frightening – especially one moment when Byrne, lying on the floor after attacking a prison guard, gets a fierce kick to the nose and flecks of blood and spit go flying across the stage.

 Many of the characters are not very well rounded, largely due to the writing, but Martin Docherty as Byrne, Ross F Sutherland as cruel prison officer Paisley and Ross Dunsmore as a fellow prisoner offer some superb performances.
 Docherty is particularly fearsome and fearless, his gaunt face and pale skin looking toughened by the biting Glaswegian cold, his clenched jaw and cold eyes making him seem very much the hard man.
 Sutherland plays an equally psychotic guard, questioning the audience’s assumptions about who are the good guys and who are bad.

 The script and the production pull no punches and, in fact, it is at the extremes that the production works best: Byrne and Paisley outdoing each other in pure, unbridled, throbbing veined insanity, along with the more graphic and violent scenes.
 But it is difficult to know what the play is trying to do – to shock, certainly, and it achieves this.
 Weaker parts are compensated for by very strong moments, and on balance it is easy to forgive a slow first act after a gripping and chilling finale.

 Photos: Robert Boulton

-The Hard Man is on at the Finborough Theatre until 18th March 2014, for further information or to book visit here.
+The Hard Man is at the Finborough Theatre until 18th March 2014.
+For further information or to book visit the theatre’s website here.